dohnalik/lakewest-devdac/README.md

 ```
 cmd:

-0 - start shutting down - either user pressed a hardware power button or is shutting it down thru the CM3 software
+0 - start shutting down - either user pressed a hardware power button or is shutting it down thru the Streamer Software
 1 - unit is ready to cut the power in 10 seconds

 #### DEVDAC VERSION
-(from CM3 to DEVDAC)
+(from Streamer Software to DEVDAC)

 ```shell
 [getBoardVersion]{}